 — The Pearl Source (@thepearlsource) October 8, 2015

 Meaning of pearl June birthstone

-That is why the pearl is such a popular wedding accessory.
+That is also why the pearl is such a popular wedding accessory.

 Curious pearl traditions around the world

 Many wonderful cultural traditions have formed around the pearl:

 ◍ Ancient Romans believed that pearls could prevent young wives from crying.